 Hatchet Hall is a modern Southern restaurant in Culver City with excellent food and a big new patio (in their old parking lot) to ensure a very socially distant meal.
 On top of a new patio, they’ve also changed up their service bit.
 It’s walk-in only, everyone orders at the bar, and you seat yourself.

 Haute Mess is a fairly new market/cafe/wine shop in Beverly Grove with excellent sandwiches.
-In addition to a tiny patio out front, they’ve also opened a separate dining option in the back parking lot.
+They currently have a new front sidewalk patio right on Beverly Blvd.

 The classic West LA diner is now offering outdoor seating going along Pico Blvd.
 That means you can now order excellent biscuits and coffee, flip open the newspaper, and grumble along with the rest of the patrons there.